Bar Kokhba Revolt: Renaming of Judaea to Syria Palaestina

-A further and more enduring punishment was implemented by the Romans following the revolt.
-In an effort to erase the memory of Judea and Ancient Israel, the province of Judaea—whose name carried a clear ethnic association with the Jews, being derived from the Latin Iudaei—was officially renamed Syria Palaestina.
-This act was intended to sever the region's historical association with the Jewish people, adopting a name associated with the (by then extinct) Philistines.
-Although the Romans often renamed provinces, this instance is notable as the only recorded case in which a province's name was changed specifically in response to a rebellion—a measure not taken after revolts in provinces such as Britannia or Germania.
-Historian Seth Schwartz writes that the name was intended to "celebrate the de-Judaization of the province."
-Historian Werner Eck rejects the possibility that the new name reflected demographic changes following the reduction of the Jewish population—noting that a similar case in the history of Pannonia did not lead to a name change—and argues instead that it was exceptionally intended as a punishment directed against the Jews.
+The prevailing scholarly view is that the renaming constituted a deliberate punitive act intended to erase the memory of ancient Israel and Judea and to sever the region's historical association with the Jewish people.
+Although the Romans renamed provinces on other occasions, this instance is notable as the only recorded case in which a province's name was changed specifically in response to a rebellion—a measure not taken after revolts in provinces such as Britannia or Germania.
+Historian Seth Schwartz stated that the name was intended to "celebrate the de-Judaization of the province."
+Classicist Louis Feldman wrote that the aim was to "obliterate the Jewish character of the land, with the name of the nearest tribe being applied to the entire area."
+Cotton described the change as "a kind of damnatio memoriae: Judaea was air-brushed out of the map of Roman provinces."